SorellaLabs/brontes/book/mev_inspectors/jit-liquidity.md

 ## What is JIT Liquidity?

-JIT Liquidity is a type of MEV where a trader identifies a large swap on a concentrated liquidity pool and sandwiches it to provide liquidity, then removes it immediately after the swap.
+JIT Liquidity is a type of MEV where a trader sandwiches a large swap on a concentrated liquidity pool by providing & subsequently removing liquidity.
 It unfolds in three steps:

 1. **Front-run:** The attacker provides extremely concentrated liquidity at the ticks that will be active during the large swap.
 2. **Victim Transaction:** The victim executes their swap.
-3. **Back-run:** The attacker removes the liquidity immediately after the victim's transaction, collecting the fees from the swap.
+3. **Back-run:** The attacker removes the liquidity immediately after the victim's tx, collecting the fees from the swap.

 ## What is JIT CexDex?

-TODO:

-- there is a third type where the pool can be arbed against the CEX, but their is a swap that goes in the opposite direction so they will fill by JITing to arb the user & then backrun the swap arbitraging the pool back to true price.

-JIT CexDex is a specialized form of JIT Liquidity that exploits price discrepancies between centralized exchanges (CEX) and decentralized exchanges (DEX).
+JIT CexDex, a variant of JIT Liquidity attacks, exploits the price discrepancies between centralized exchanges (CEX) and decentralized exchanges (DEX).
+Nearly all JITs observed in practice are JIT CexDex.
 It occurs when:

-1. There's is a price discrepancy between a centralize exchange (CEX) and a decentralized exchange (DEX) but the price is within the fee bound so executing an arbitrage on the DEX is not profitable after the swap fee.
+1. There's is a price discrepancy between a CEX & a DEX that is within the fee bound so executing an arbitrage on the DEX is not profitable after accounting for the swap fee.
-2. There is a CEX DEX opportunity, but the volume required to execute the arbitrage is less than an incoming swap on the DEX, so the attacker can extract more value by being a maker for the swap that executing the arbitrage directly against the pool.
+2. There is a CEX DEX opportunity, but the volume required to execute the arbitrage & rebalance the pool back to the true price is less than the volume of an incoming user swap on the DEX, so the attacker can extract more value by being a maker for the swap as opposed to executing the arbitrage directly against the pool.

-In this scenario, market makers provide liquidity for the user swap, effectively arbitraging the price discrepancy between the CEX & DEX while receiving instead of paying the DEX swap fee.
+In this scenario, market makers provide liquidity for the user swap, effectively arbitraging the price discrepancy between the CEX & DEX while receiving, instead of incurring, the DEX swap fee.

 ## Methodology